IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- discovered entrance into catacombs, started using the area for his dark deeds
 - super emo, goth kid, screamo music
 - plays the shrieks of the dead on their violin - reskinned banshee
-- still need at least two more virtuoso bards - ideally virgins (leanna: why the fuck does that matter? butcher: it just seems like the thing to do when you're running a cult, yknow)
 # Treasure
-related to music, students/studying? undead things?
 - [Donjon Random Treasure Generator](https://donjon.bin.sh/5e/random/#type=treasure;treasure-cr=4;treasure-loot_type=treasure_hoard)
+- Final battle cache
 	- 300 gp
 	- Balladeer's Violin
-- deck of illusions (put this in the secret hoard, plus gold)
+	- deck of illusions
-- ring of protection: +1 to AC, +4 to avoid dropping items or being disarmed
+- gloves of protection: +1 to AC, +4 to avoid dropping items or being disarmed
+	- on leanna? lambskin, long gloves
 - Rehearser's Ring: used by students to memorize lines or sheet music
 	- +2 to history checks
 	- store 20 pages of text or 1 hr of events - you have access to it as if it is a photographic memory